The mystery behind the data aggregation site Worldometer

 One Wikipedia editor, James Heilman, a clinical assistant professor of emergency medicine at the University of British Columbia, said Wikipedia volunteers have noticed persistent errors with Worldometer, but also with “a more reputable name with a longer history of accuracy,” referring to Johns Hopkins.
 “We hope they also double check the numbers.”

 In an article published in February, JHU said it began manually tracking Covid-19 data for its dashboard in January.
 When that became unsustainable, the university began scraping data from primary sources and aggregation websites.
-Laura Gardner, the associate engineering professor who runs the university’s Covid-19 dashboard, told CNN in a statement that the university uses a “two-stage anomaly detection system” to catch potential data problems.
+Lauren Gardner, the associate engineering professor who runs the university’s Covid-19 dashboard, told CNN in a statement that the university uses a “two-stage anomaly detection system” to catch potential data problems.
 “Moderate” changes are automatically added to the dashboard but flagged so staff can double-check them in real time.
 Changes beyond a certain threshold require “a human to manually check and approve the values before publication to the dashboard,” Gardner said.

 The university’s reliance on Worldometer has surprised some academics.

-Note: Correction: This story has been updated to correct the spelling of Lauren Gardner’s name.